 Adjusting body shapes and faces

-You can make adjustments by cutting away paper, or adjust the drawings on the poster board.
+You can make adjustments by cutting away paper, or adjust the patterns.
 The more you can make a puppet your own, the better it is!

 Clothes and glasses